VDA5050/VDA5050/VDA5050_EN.md

 The JSON structure allows for a future extension of the protocol with additional parameters.
 The parameters are described in English to ensure that the protocol is readable, comprehensible and applicable outside the German-speaking area.

+# 4.1 Terminology and Definitions

+To ensure a common understanding across all stakeholders and implementations, this chapter defines key terms that are used throughout this document.

 # 5 Process and content of communication